 Locals in poor financial situation receive treatment for free at the hospital.

 Nicole Niquille grew up in the region of Charmey in the canton of Fribourg in Switzerland.
 She completed her studies as a secondary teacher.
 1975 she took up climbing.
 Together with Erhard Loretan she undertook demanding tours in the Alps and the Himalayas, among others climbing K2 and Mt.
 Everest from the Tibetan side.
 In 1986 she received the mountain guide diploma as the first Swiss woman.
 The documentary film „Faces of Switzerland“, 1991, portrays her as a mountain guide climbing the Zinalrothorn with a client.

 In May 1994 she suffered cerebral injuries impeding her mobility.
 After spending 20 months in rehabilitation she passed the examination

 as innkeeper and for the next 14 years she managed the Restaurant Lac de

 Taney in the Alps of the canton of Wallis.

-Together with her husband Marco Vuadens she opened in 2005 'her' hospital in Lukla.
-For the project Nicole Niquille travels several time a year to Nepal, whereas she continued teaching in Switzerland.
-She is honorary member of the Swiss Mountain Guide Association and of the association Janma.
+Together with her husband Marco Vuadens she opened in 2005 the PLNN Hospital in Lukla.
+She is honorary member of the Swiss Mountain Guide Association.